How to Do SWOT Analysis for Your Website

 What is a SWOT Analysis?

 A SWOT Analysis is a tool that looks at a piece of a business’ value chain, or the company as a whole, to identify positive and negative characteristics present in the environment.
 For our purposes today, we are specifically using the tool to analyze your website.
 We will identify the strengths and weaknesses within your website (the internal environment) and the opportunities and threats your website faces (the external environment).
-Website SWOT Analysis helps create a winning website strategy by uncovering its Strengths, Weaknesses, Opportunities and Threats

 Why is SWOT Analysis important for your website’s success?

 The purpose of performing a SWOT Analysis on your website is to discover which characteristics are important to the website’s success and what factors can be potentially harmful.
-By doing a SWOT Analysis of your company website, you and other decision makers can better understand your website's strengths and weaknesses and identify external factors that might affect your organization.
+By doing a SWOT Analysis of your company website, you and other decision-makers can better understand your website's strengths and weaknesses and identify external factors that might affect your organization.
 These findings will be especially helpful to consider when crafting your overall website strategy.
 Website SWOT Analysis reveals characteristics important to the website’s success as well as potentially harmful factors

 What does a SWOT Analysis look like?